MercyOroo1/Silverback-Group-One-React-Project/README.md

 #### Date: 09/05/2024
 ## Testing

-You can view the application in your local browser and try to login in,purchase movies and search any movie of your choice.
+You can view the application in your local browser and try to log in, purchase movies and search for any movies of your choice.

 ## Authors